timgurto/Hellas/doc/glossary.md

 **character**, the *avatar* which represents a user in-game

+**class**, the archetype that a character follows.
+Class affects appearance.

 **client**, the *program* which connects to the server

 **construct**, when the user transforms an appropriate item from his inventory into an object